Boring is subjective.

 Iron Chef (Laura Witter, Religious Studies).
 A group of students are assigned a concept, theory, term, or theme.
 Similar to a Jigsaw, groups are then given a slide template in which each member works on a section that correlates with one iteration of the assigned task.
 Here is a student sample.
 Good for developing concepts, character analysis, and learning vocabulary.
 Look out for Laura’s T3 session in March 2019 where she’ll talk more about how she uses this strategy.

 Four Corners (Liz Remigio, Religious Studies).
-Students must actively participate by taking a physical stance on a statement.
+Students discuss a moral issue and must actively participate by taking a physical stance on a statement.

 - In groups, students generate controversial statements or questions that must be answered with one of the four responses: Strongly Agree, Agree, Disagree, Strongly Disagree.